jmwoo/jmwoo.github.io/e.md

 - no need to consume all the time, produce

 - Build in other people’s realities
-- Test them, then learn froxmx them
+- Test them, then learn from them